abdul-code22/Web-Scrapping/README.md

 # Web-Scrapping
 Web Scrapping using Pandas and Python

-Website used for the project: https://en.wikipedia.org/wiki/List_of_largest_companies_in_India
+Website used in project: https://en.wikipedia.org/wiki/List_of_largest_companies_in_India

 -- Tech Used:
 -BeautifulSoup